Welcome

 Attention: Civil Unit, 501 E. Bay Street, Jacksonville, FL 32202

-With the exceptions of a subpoena or a motion, all documents must be signed and sealed by the Clerk of Court or signed by a Judge.
+With the exception of a subpoena or a motion, all documents must be signed and certified by the Clerk of Court or signed by a Judge.
 If your document is a motion it will need to be filed with the Clerk of Court prior to mailing.
-If your state does not sign and seal documents or file them until after service is completed; that fact will need to be provided in written form by your Clerk of Court or a written copy of your State Statute provided so this may be verified.
+If your state does not sign and certify documents or file them until after service is completed; that fact will need to be provided in written form by your Clerk of Court or a written copy of your State Statute provided so this may be verified.

-If your document requires service to a business then the document must state if the business is a Corporation, LLC, Partnership or DBA.
-If the business is a Partnership, then one name of a partner is required.
+If your document requires service to a business then the document must state if the business is a Corporation, LLC, Partnership, DBA, etc. If the business is a Partnership, then one name of a partner is required.
 If the business is a DBA, then one business owners name is required.
 This information is required in order to properly serve the document under Florida State Statute.

 Your document must state who is being served and an address for service; there can only be one individual or business to serve per document.
 Please note the Jacksonville Sheriff’s Office does not serve unknown individuals or tenants.
 The only exception is a Writ of Possession that has an unknown in the case style.
 Your unknown individual or unknown tenant documents will need to be directed to a Duval County Special Process Server for service.
 We are also unable to serve attorneys on behalf of their client.

-Please ensure the name and address for service on your eviction summons is complete and accurate; including the zip code.
+Please ensure the name and address for service on your eviction summons/unlawful detainer is complete and accurate, including the zip code.
 There will be an additional $40.00 Sheriff’s Fee per person to be served if the summons has an incorrect address for service.

-All non-enforceable documents, for example: a summons and complaint are $40.00 per person to serve.
+All fees for service are governed by Florida State Statute 30.231 and are non-refundable.
+Fees are collected according to document type and per party to be served.
+For example: a summons and complaint is $40.00 per person to serve.
 If you are a City or State Agency, each document is $20.00 per person to serve.
-All fees for service are governed by Florida State Statute 30.231 and are non-refundable.

 If in addition to your documents, you have a notice or order that has a court date then there is an additional Sheriff’s Fee required for the service of that document.
-For example; if you have a summons and complaint along with a notice with a court date then your cost will be $80.00.
+For example, if you have a summons and complaint along with a notice with a court date then your cost will be $80.00.
 If you are a City or State Agency, your cost will be $40.00.
-As previously stated, please ensure proper copies of your documents are provided.

 If you are an attorney or appointed counsel representing an indigent client, a copy of the order signed by the Judge declaring the client indigent is required.